Possible Benefits of Parsley in Health and Beauty

 Some possible benefits of parsley include: alleviating painful menstruation symptoms, fighting menopause symptoms, preventing osteoporosis, and much more.

-Parsley is oftentimes used in recipes without our knowledge of its wonderful properties.
+People oftentimes use parsley in recipes without knowing of its wonderful properties.
 Would you like to know how parsley can be used for health and beauty?
-If so, keep reading this article, and start to take advantage of this wonderful, aromatic plant!
+If so, keep reading this article to discover the possible benefits of parsley and take advantage of this wonderful, aromatic plant!

 This plant belongs to the same family that celery and fennel do (which is why they have similar leaves).
 It has been used in cooking and also as a natural remedy for thousands of years.
-It is native to the Eastern watershed in the Mediterranean, and was introduced to other areas of the world by the Greeks.
+It’s native to the Eastern watershed in the Mediterranean and was introduced to other areas by the Greeks.

 Hippocrates and Galen mention parsley in their works.
 The Anglo Saxons used it to treat cranial fractures caused in combat.
 Currently, parsley is cultivated across the entire world and is a common ingredient for adding flavor and fragrance to hundreds of dishes and beverages.

 Parsley seed oil is also used in the cosmetics industry, either in soaps or creams.